Marinated Vegetable Salad is a healthy, make-ahead salad recipe highlighting crunchy fresh vegetables. Quick, easy, and fresh!

 How it’s sugar free.
-You know I love me a good sweet and savory combo but when it comes to fresh vegetables?
+I love a good sweet and savory combo as much as the next gal, but when it comes to fresh vegetables?
 I gotta go savory.
 Many marinated vegetable salad recipes call for tossing the vegetables in a dressing that includes equal parts sugar and vinegar, but I just can’t get down with sweet cauliflower when I know how delicious it can be tossed in a tart and snappy dressing instead!

 Start by chopping up a big bowl o’ summer vegetables.
 Like I said, the variety is totally up to you as long as it adds up to roughly 10 cups (it’s a big salad!)